 - Patients who will most likely benefit from antivirals are those with risk factors for progression to severe disease (e.g., elderly, those with highrisk comorbidities, incomplete vaccination status, or immunocompromised).
-Those without risk factors are less likely to benefit. - Patients who put a higher value on the putative mutagenesis, adverse events, or reproductive concerns and a lower value on the uncertain benefits would reasonably decline molnupiravir. - Patients with mild-to-moderate COVID-19 who are at high risk of progression to severe disease admitted to the hospital for reasons other than COVID-19 may also receive molnupiravir. - Molnupiravir is not authorized under the FDA EUA for use in patients <18 years because it may affect bone and cartilage growth. - Molnupiravir is not recommended under the FDA EUA for use during pregnancy. - Molnupiravir is not authorized under the FDA EUA for pre-exposure or post-exposure prevention of COVID-19 or for initiation of treatment in patients hospitalized due to COVID-19 because benefit of treatment has not been observed in individuals when treatment is started after hospitalization due to COVID-19. - Other options for treatment and management of ambulatory patients include nirmatrelvir/ritonavir, three-day treatment with remdesivir, Patient-specific factors (e.g., symptom duration, renal function, drug interactions) as well as product availability should drive decision-making regarding choice of agent.
-Data for combination treatment do not exist in this setting.
+Those without risk factors are less likely to benefit. - Patients who put a higher value on the putative mutagenesis, adverse events, or reproductive concerns and a lower value on the uncertain benefits would reasonably decline molnupiravir. - Patients with mild-to-moderate COVID-19 who are at high risk of progression to severe disease admitted to the hospital for reasons other than COVID-19 may also receive molnupiravir. - Molnupiravir is not authorized under the FDA EUA for use in patients <18 years because it may affect bone and cartilage growth. - Molnupiravir is not recommended under the FDA EUA for use during pregnancy. - Molnupiravir is not authorized under the FDA EUA for pre-exposure or post-exposure prevention of COVID-19 or for initiation of treatment in patients hospitalized due to COVID-19 because benefit of treatment has not been observed in individuals when treatment is started after hospitalization due to COVID-19.

-+The guideline panel concluded that the desirable effects outweigh the undesirable effects, though uncertainty still exists, and most informed people would choose the suggested course of action, while a substantial number would not.
+†The guideline panel concluded that the desirable effects outweigh the undesirable effects, though uncertainty still exists, and most informed people would choose the suggested course of action, while a substantial number would not.